 Zotero then spits out the message shown above and then also specifies what could happen:

-Chosen YES, nr.
-1, your citations would there not be updated.
-This means, for example, if you realise that the source was from 2012 and not 2011, change this in the Zotero metadata and then of course also want to update these sources in the text, but this would still show 2011.
+If you choose YES, nr.
+1, your citations would then not be updated.
+This means, for example, if you realise that the source was from 2012 and not 2011, change this in the Zotero metadata and then of course also want to update these sources in the text, it would still show 2011 as it wouldn't update.

-In the case of no, i.e. nr.
-2, the sources would then be updatable, BUT both the ‘cf.’ and the ‘ff. ‘ would be removed .
+If you choose NO, i.e. nr.
+2, the sources would then be updatable, BUT both the ‘cf.’ and the ‘ff. ‘ would be removed/reverted again.

 So how can you get round this?

-The required changes can be made directly can be changed using Zotero.
-If you click on the quote bubble, you will see 3 fields.
-One for the ‘locator’, for given for example a specific page.
+The required changes can be changed using Zotero.
+If you click on the citation bubble, you will see 3 fields.
+One for the ‘locator’, to specify the exact page/chapter/paragraph....
 Other changes can then be made utilising the prefix and suffix fields.
 This gives you the same results, with the important difference that your sources can still be updated.

 Summary

-Quoting and the correct use of Zotero (or other software) must be learnt.
+Citing and the correct use of Zotero (or other software) must be learnt.
 I also have more tips in my article ’Zotero is acting up?
-How to avoid problems when quoting.‘ If you have any questions about Zotero, I can only advise you to search the Zotero forum for solutions or to ask.
+How to avoid problems when quoting.‘.
+If you have any questions about Zotero, I can only advise you to search the Zotero forum for solutions or to ask yourself.

-And if you have any questions about citations and citation styles, I am of course always there for you.
+And if you have any questions about citations and citation styles, I am of course always available via my contact form.